kdoore/CS2335-Gitbook/ui-panel_toggle_visibility.md

 Once we have added the CanvasGroup component to our Panel-UI element, then we can need to write a function that will toggle the panel's alpha value.
 For now, we can add this function to our MenuScript.cs file.
 We need to create a bool state variable `panelHidden' that can help us remember the visibility state of our panel.
 We could also just test the value of the alpha variable, but since we will probably want to be adding additional logic to our program that relies on these state variables, let's just start setting up that program-state structure.

 ###Scene Load-Event - calls Start()
 We need to initialize the value of our `panelHidden` variable and the alpha value within the Start() method.
 This way the variables will be re-initialized each time we enter this particular Scene.
 When a Scene is first loaded, this is when the Start method for every active game object is executed.

+### Toggle Attributes: Interactive and BlocksRaycase

 ###hidePanel Method

 Below is the new code that we've added to MenuScript.cs.
 ```
-    public CanvasGroup btnPanel;
+    public CanvasGroup btnPanelCG;
 	public bool panelHidden;

-	public void hidePanel(){
+	public void hidePanel(){  //toggles visiblity
-		if(panelHidden==true){  //hidden
+		if(panelHidden==true){  // if it's currently hidden
-			btnPanel.alpha=1;   //set visible
+			btnPanelCG.alpha=1;   //set visible
+			btnPanelCG.interactable=true;
+			btnPanelCG.blocksRaycast=true;
+			  //turn on interactivity for the panel and it's children
 			Debug.Log ("made visible");
 			panelHidden=false;  //change the state
-		}else{   // is visible
+		}else{   // is currently visible // change to invisible
-			btnPanel.alpha=0;
+			btnPanelCG.alpha=0;
+			btnPanelCG.interactable=false;
+			btnPanelCG.blocksRaycast=false;
+			  //turn on interactivity for the panel and it's children
 			Debug.Log ("made hidden");
 			panelHidden=true;  //change the state
 		}